Kampot Pepper is regarded as the ‘best pepper in the world

 Kampot Salt & Pepper Grinder Set

 You can purchase individual packages of whole peppercorns as well as these Italian design glass salt and pepper mills contain Kampot Pepper, the best pepper in the world, and the equally unique Kampot handcrafted artisanal sea salt produced by small landholders in Southern Cambodia.
-We have created a unique Welcoming Gift program for Realtors called Bread & Salt.
-To learn more please contact us.
-Thank you.

 Peppercorns (Piper Nigrum) grow on a shrub like plant and there are four varieties that are harvested by hand.